jeffreyqdd/advanced_cs/README.md

 # Projects
 ## Stacks - August 26 2019

-Stacks are FIFO.
-Sort of like a plate dispenser.
+Stacks are FILO, sort of like a plate dispenser.
 You push items to the top and you pop items from the top.

 1. push() //adds to the top of the arrayStack.
 Increases size by 1.
 2. pop() //returns the top value and moves the top down.
 Size is decreased by 1.